subhash2000/Social-media-app-analytics/README.md

 1. Install dependencies: `npm install`
 2. Set up environment variables: Create a `.env` file and configure as specified in the provided template.
-3. Run the application: `npm run dev`
+3. Run the application: `nodemon start`.
+We are using this package only for dev purpose.

 ## Future Improvements